Steam machines can be classified into these two types:

-The thermal efficiency of this steam engine is achieved by having a temperature gradient along the cylinder.
-The steam always enters through the hot ends of the cylinder and exits through openings in the center of the cooler.
+The thermal efficiency of this steam engine is achieved by having a temperature gradient across the cylinder.
+Steam always enters through the hot ends of the cylinder and exits through openings in the center of the cooler.
 In this way, the relative heating and cooling of the cylinder walls is reduced.

 At the end of the movement, the piston will discover a ring of exhaust holes around the center of the cylinder.
 These holes are connected to the condenser.
 This action will lower the pressure in the chamber causing a quick release.
 The continuous rotation of the crank is what moves the piston.

-Turbine steam engine
+Turbine steam machine

 The turbine receives a jet of water vapor at high pressure and temperature.
-This jet of steam is suitably influenced on a propeller with blades with a certain section.
-During the passage of the steam between the blades of the propeller, this one expands and cools delivering the energy and pushing the blades to turn the propeller placed on the axis of exit of the turbine.
+This jet of steam is suitably incident on a propeller with blades with a certain section.
+During the passage of steam between the propeller blades, it expands and cools, delivering the energy and pushing the blades to rotate the propeller placed on the turbine output shaft.

-High-powered steam turbines use a series of rotating discs that contain a kind of propeller type blades on their outer edge.
-These mobile discs or rotors alternate with stationary rings or stators, fixed to the structure of the turbine to redirect the steam flow.
+High-powered steam turbines use a series of rotating discs that contain a kind of propeller-type blades on their outer edge.
+These moving discs or rotors alternate with stationary rings or stators, attached to the turbine structure to redirect the flow of the steam.
 With this mechanism a very high speed of rotation is obtained.

-Due to the high speed the turbines are normally connected to reducer to convert kinetic energy into power.
+Due to the high speed the turbines are normally connected to a reducer to convert the kinetic energy into power.
 The reducer is connected to another mechanism such as a ship's propeller.

-The main use of steam turbines is in the electricity generation stations.
+The main use of steam turbines is in electricity generation stations.
 In this type of application, its high speed of operation is an advantage and its relative volume is not a disadvantage.
 Both in the fields of thermal power plants and nuclear energy this type of steam engine is used.
-Virtually all nuclear power plants generate electricity by heating the water and feeding steam turbines.
+Virtually all nuclear power plants generate electricity by heating the water and powering steam turbines.

 Another application of turbine steam engines is the drive of large ships and submarines.
 These boats make use of high pressure steam to take water through an inlet located in front, and then expel it at high speed from the rear.